wrjodjana/obsidian-vault/computer-science/data structures/arrays and strings/arrays and strings.md

 	return ans
 ```
 - `curr` tracks our current sum so adding element is `curr += nums[r]` and removing is `curr -= nums[l]`
-- Since  `r` is always moving forward, just use for loop to iterate
+- Since  `r` is always moving forward, just use for loop to iterate while `l` is only when we want to shrink the window, which is when subarray becomes invalid or `curr > k`
+ - When we add new element, we may remove multiple mu